 The biggest concern when it comes to something like this happening is that there are already enough people out there who don’t understand idiopathic health conditions.
 For example, many still tell people with fibromyalgia or chronic fatigue that it is all in their head (which is absolutely not true).

 Meniere’s disease is rather rare (about 0.2% of people) and thus not often understood.
-Minimizing the condition in the press can lead to difficulties for sufferers who need to convince employers the condition is real in order to get time off from work or who need to convince insurance companies the condition is real to get Meniere’s treatment covered.
+Minimizing the condition in the press can lead to difficulties for sufferers.
+How?
+Some patients need to convince employers the condition is real to get time off from work.
+Some also need to convince insurance companies the condition is real to get Meniere’s treatment covered.

-Seeking Natural Relief from the Symptoms of Meniere’s Disease
+Seeking Natural Relief from the Symptoms of Vertigo

-The underlying cause of Meniere’s is not well understood.
-However, recent research has identified an upper cervical misalignment as a likely cause of the vertigo, tinnitus, hearing loss, and other symptoms.
+The underlying cause of Meniere’s remains unknown.
+However, recent research has identified an upper cervical misalignment as a likely cause of vertigo.
 In a study involving 300 patients, upper cervical chiropractic helped patients see significant improvement in health.
 In fact, a case study involving a 45-year-old patient with Meniere’s saw the condition completely resolve after 22 adjustments.

 Latest posts by Dr. Crowder (see all)